ThomasDev-de/jquery-bs-calendar/README.md

     "url": null, // The URL to the endpoint where the dates will be loaded.
     "width": "310px", // Sets the width of the container.
 All subelements are calculated from the width of the container.
     "icons": { // Here you can change the icon classes.
 FontAwesome icons are set as default.
-        "prev": "fa-solid fa-arrow-left fa-fw",
-        "next": "fa-solid fa-arrow-right fa-fw",
-        "eventEdit": "fa-solid fa-edit fa-fw",
-        "eventRemove": "fa-solid fa-trash fa-fw"
+        "prev": 'bi bi-chevron-left',
+        "next": 'bi bi-chevron-right',
+        "eventEdit": 'bi bi-pen',
+        "eventRemove": 'bi bi-calendar2-x'
     },
-    "showEventEditButton": false, // Should an edit button appear on all appointments?
+    "showTodayHeader": true, // Show or hide the header of the calendar, which contains information about today "showEventEditButton": false, // Should an edit button appear on all appointments?
     "showEventRemoveButton": false, // Should a delete button appear for all appointments?
-    "formatEvent": function (event) {}, // Here you can change the display of the dates.
+    "formatEvent": function (event) {
+    }, // Here you can change the display of the dates.
-    "formatNoEvent": function (date) {}, // The display when there are no appointments on the selected date.
+    "formatNoEvent": function (date) {
+    }, // The display when there are no appointments on the selected date.
-    "queryParams": function (params) {}, // Additional parameters can be sent to the server here.
+    "queryParams": function (params) {
+    }, // Additional parameters can be sent to the server here.
 From and To are always sent.
-    "onClickEditEvent": function (e, event){}, // What should happen when the edit button is clicked at the appointment?
+    "onClickEditEvent": function (e, event) {
+    }, // What should happen when the edit button is clicked at the appointment?
-    "onClickDeleteEvent": function (e, event){}, // What should happen when the delete button is clicked at the appointment?
+    "onClickDeleteEvent": function (e, event) {
+    }, // What should happen when the delete button is clicked at the appointment?
 }
 ```